Summer Programs for Lauralton Students

 Programs for Freshmen

 Physics FUNdamentals is a short, interactive summer program meant to serve as an introduction to or review of the necessary mathematical background and laboratory skills required of incoming Lauralton students.
 The program covers order of operations, unit conversions, and algebraic manipulation.
 Students get hands-on experience in proper laboratory technique and formal laboratory writing, including use of the required TI-84C Silver calculator and Microsoft Excel ® software used for graphical representation of data.
 This course offers a FUN learning experience that encourages trial and error, peer mentorship, and collaboration and personalized instruction.
 Download the Physics FUNdamentals overview to read more about this summer program and use the Physics FUNdamentals registration form to register.
+(PHYSICS FUNDAMENTALS IS FULL)

 The Grammar Zone